-Prior to September 1, 2022: Prior to September 1, 2022, participants could contribute 1% to 75% of their eligible compensation on a salary deferral basis subject to limitations specified in the Internal Revenue Code of 1986, as amended (the "Code").
-A participant could designate all or a portion of his/her pre-tax contribution as a Roth contribution.
-Participants could also contribute 1% to 75% of their eligible compensation on an after-tax basis.
-Combined after-tax, Roth and pre-tax contributions may not exceed 75% of eligible compensation.
-Participants who have attained age 50 before the end of the Plan year were eligible to make catch-up contributions.
-The Company contributed to the Plan on behalf of each participant who contributed to the Plan and is represented by a rail union that negotiated a matching contribution with the Company.
-The Company's matching contribution was an amount equal to 50% of the participant's combined pre-tax, designated Roth, and after-tax contributions that were not in excess of 6% of the participant's eligible compensation for the payroll period.
+Contributions - Each year, participants may contribute 1% to 75% of their eligible compensation on a salary deferral basis subject to limitations specified in the Internal Revenue Code of 1986, as amended (the "Code").
+A participant may designate all or a portion of his/her pre-tax contribution as a Roth contribution.
+Participants may also contribute 1% to 75% of their eligible compensation on an after-tax basis.
+Combined after-tax, Roth, and pre-tax contributions may not exceed 75% of eligible compensation.